-Sodium lauryl or laureth sulfate are used in more than 90 percent of our personal skin care products.
-They are also found in car washes, engine degreasers and garage floor cleaners.
+More than 90% of our personal skin care products contain sodium lauryl or laureth sulfate.
+These are also found in car washes, engine degreasers and garage floor cleaners.

-Many sources are available for safer and less toxic skin care products.
+Many sources provide safer and less toxic skin care products.
 See www.safecosmetics.org or www.whitelotusliving.com.
-Products made by compounding pharmacies are effective so you can be both safe and beautiful, but always read your labels.
+Compounding pharmacies often make products that allow you to be both safe and beautiful, but always read your labels.

 Beauty is more than skin deep!
 Smiles, clean living, and natural products will make you healthier and happier—and that’s what beauty is all about!